Research

 The arithmetic of Abelian varieties

-I learned from Kristin Lauter that cryptographic applications can give rise to interesting and totally new number theory problems.
-I’ve worked on elliptic curve cryptography, and more recently, lattice-based cryptography, which provides the promise of secure post-quantum crypto (quantum computers will be able to solve the elliptic curve discrete logarithm problem; NIST is currently running a competition).
+I learned from my mentor Kristin Lauter that cryptographic applications can give rise to interesting and totally new number theory problems.
+I’ve worked on elliptic curve cryptography and lattice-based cryptography, the latter of which provides the promise of secure post-quantum crypto (quantum computers will be able to solve the elliptic curve discrete logarithm problem).
+Lately my focus has been on isogeny-based cryptography.
 My interest has often been in the security of hard problems.
-For example, lattice-based cryptography benefits from the extra structure of the ring of integers of a number field, but I’m interested in how that extra structure may provide needed tools to attack problems such as Ring Learning with Errors (9 of the surviving 26 NIST PQC candidates are LWE or Ring-LWE/LWR based).
 I find it fascinating to see the interplay between theory and practice, and to work across disciplines.

 The core of all three topics above is, of course, algebraic number theory.
-I’m interested in quadratic forms, Hermitian forms, class field theory, Euclideanity, continued fractions and elementary number theory.
-I’m also interested in arithmetic dynamics, particularly in taking a dynamical viewpoint on the structure of number fields.
+I’m interested in quadratic forms, Hermitian forms, explicit class field theory and complex multiplication, continued fractions and elementary number theory, as well as connections to dynamics.

 Students